-The 2012 sampling run was the second consecutive year that the sampling was not preceded by at least one controlled flow release from Alouette Dam.
+The 2013 sampling run was the third consecutive year that the sampling was not preceded by at least one controlled flow release from Alouette Dam.

-In summary, the 2012 sampling showed the second largest annual increase in percent fines since the sampling commenced in 1995 (tied with the 2008 vs. 2009 data, as well as 2010 vs 2011).
+In summary, the 2013 sampling showed a decrease in percent fines since 2012, after two straight annual increases.
+This means that the percent fines has not exceeded the 20% threshold since the 31% that was recorded in 1995 prior to the Minimum Flow Agreement.
 Analyses of the data in light of river flow conditions and events during the sampling runs is in support of Management Question 1.

-3.2 1995 to 2012 trends
+3.2 1995 to 2013 trends

-Regression analyses for all habitat types and sections for the period 1995 to 2012 show that the substantial high water event of November 1995 (96.6-121.0 cms for a period of approximately 48 hours) resulted in a 31%-16% decrease of fine particles from most sites, with some deposition occurring in the lower river at certain low velocity sites.
+Regression analyses for all habitat types and sections for the period 1995 to 2013 show that the substantial high water event of November 1995 (96.6-121.0 cms for a period of approximately 48 hours) resulted in a 31%-16% decrease of fine particles from most sites, with some deposition occurring in the lower river at certain low velocity sites.
 The overall percentage of fine sediments has remained relatively stable since that time.
 One fluctuation of note occurred between 2003 and 2004, when the overall percentages of fines dropped from 20% to 10%.
 This is likely due to the significant high water event of October 2003 (31.0-33.0 cms for a period of approximately 48 hours) and particularly the 6-day period in January 2004 that saw Alouette Dam discharges of 21.5-32.7 cms.